listyantidewi1/masak-apa-v2/readme.md

 ![Submitted recipe](https://raw.githubusercontent.com/listyantidewi1/masak-apa-v2/main/screenshots/submitted-recipe.png)

 To submit for recipe(s), you need to be logged in as member, and navigate to the `submit recipe` menu on the top navbar.
-You will be provided with a form, on wich you can feel the recipe's details, including ingredients, quantity and measurement units used, photo, instruction, and sources.
+You will be provided with a form, on wich you can fill the recipe's details, including ingredients, quantity and measurement units used, photo, instruction, and sources.

 ![Add new recipe](https://raw.githubusercontent.com/listyantidewi1/masak-apa-v2/main/screenshots/add-recipe-1.png)
 ![Add ingredients and instructions](https://raw.githubusercontent.com/listyantidewi1/masak-apa-v2/main/screenshots/add-ingredients.png)